cerner/terra-core/packages/terra-switch/README.md

 The terra-switch component indicates whether a setting is on or off and provide users with instantaneous feedback.

-Switches are used to activate settings immediately, in real time.
-Switches never require users to press a button to apply their settings.
-A switch is a set of binary options and always has one of the options selected by default.

-Switch should be used for only one of these set of binary options:
+Switch can be used for only one of these set of binary options:
 • On / Off

 - [Getting Started](#getting-started)